techgrounds/techgrounds-timhubcloud/Final_Project/documentation/time_logs/week_01.md

 No solutions needed.

 ## Learnings
-As more in depth questions to get a good grasp of the required infrastructure.
+It's important to ask the product owner more in depth questions to get a good grasp of the required infrastructure.

 ---